Copilot-Language/copilot/copilot-theorem/README.md

 + Use Template Haskell to declare automatically some observers with the same names used in the original program.

-### Refactoring suggestions

-+ Implement a cleaner way to deal with arbitrary streams and arbitrary constants by extending the `Copilot.Core.Expr type`.
-See the `Copilot.Kind.Lib` module to observe how inelegant the current solution is.

-+ Use `Cnub` as an intermediary step in the translation from `Core.Spec` to `IL.Spec` and `TransSys.Spec`.

 ### More advanced enhancements